Originally posted 2022-06-06 16:10:01.

 Crucially, as long as the man does not break the golden rule – that he must never allow himself to be penetrated – then such relationships break no social conventions at all.
 This is as true today, particularly of foreigner/ladyboy relationships, as it was in the past, of binibae/binata ones.
 That some in the West struggle with this hardly concerns anyone here.

-The end of the binibaes
+The end of the era

 Two factors mitigated against the binibaes.
 The first was education reform.
 This began by making elementary education compulsory, but later was extended to graduation from junior high (age fifteen-sixteen).

-As a result of this pressure, in 1992 the authorities in the Philippines extended the ‘age of consent’ laws, which had hitherto applied only to females, to males.
+As a result of this pressure, the authorities in the Philippines extended the ‘age of consent’ laws, which had hitherto applied only to females, to males.
 This put the age of legal consent to sexual activity at twelve — interesting when one considers that many baklas today claim to have been sexually active by ten!

 The consequence was that the binibaes disappeared.
 They had been high-profile enough to attract unwanted attention from US-influenced moralisers, but not numerous enough to resist the resulting pressure on them.